Dick Morris: 2012 election

-2012 Electoral College prediction

-As of November 5, the day before the 2012 U.S. presidential election, Morris predicted on his website and in an article in The Hill that the Republican candidate, Mitt Romney, would win the presidency in a landslide "approaching the magnitude of Obama's against McCain."
+On the day before the 2012 U.S. presidential election, Morris predicted on his website and in an article in The Hill that the Republican candidate, Mitt Romney, would win the presidency in a landslide "approaching the magnitude of Obama's against McCain."
 Specifically, he stated that Romney would win 325 electoral votes and that Obama would win 213.
 Obama ended up winning 332 electoral votes with Romney winning 206, meaning Morris was off by 119 electoral votes.
 He explained the logic behind his prediction in a video posted at his website.
 He made this prediction in the face of an overwhelming consensus among expert pollsters leading up to election night that Obama would win at least the Electoral College and likely the popular vote.
 Morris wrote on his website, "On Sunday, we changed our clocks.
 On Tuesday, we'll change our president."
 With regard to his prognostications, Morris announced on Fox and Friends two days before the election that after the election "either I'm gonna have to go through a big reckoning, or they [the mainstream pollsters] are."
 Jon Stewart mocked the idea on The Daily Show, calling Dick Morris the "King of Wrong Mountain" and claiming that pundits live in a "reckoning-free zone."
 Morris was the least accurate major pundit in predicting the 2012 presidential election.

 In Morris's article in The Hill, he identified some "key mistakes" by the Obama campaign, which he stated would cost Obama the election: